TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 ## Kubernetes deployment
 The sample YAML filed provided by the server install are just that, samples.
 Ill share my updated files in the GitHub Samples repository.
 The files provided by the install of BPM Enterprise is out of date.

 These commands will trigger the server configuration.
 After the bpm-ingress.yaml, the server will be started.
 It takes time to get the server up and running.
 Check the logs to see the server starting up.
+The bpm-deployment.yaml required the biggest changes.
+Parameters i needed to change was
+- apiVersion : apps/v1
+- the image: docker.io/tibco/bpm/runtime:5.3.0
+- the host aliases and ip adresses
+- the env: JDBC and LDAP values

 ```
 kubectl apply -f bpm-namespace.yaml